toothpaste-theme/toothpaste/README.md

 1. Launch iTerm2..app
 2. Open Preferences
-3. Select 'Profiles'
+3. Select `Profiles`
 4. Click on the Colors Tab and then tap on the color presets label
 5. Select Import
-6. Find 'toothpaste.itermcolors' on your file system and click 'Open'
+6. Find `toothpaste.itermcolors` on your file system and click 'Open'

 ## Contact
 - See something wrong?
 Have suggestions?
 Open up an issue or pull request.
 I'll be tweaking the theme here & there. <3